SFX-WoW/Masque_Apathy/ReadMe.txt

 - This is a skin pack for ButtonFacade that will add some custom button styles to the supported action bars.

 Installation:
 - Download the package.
-For the most recent version, please check http://files.wowace.com.
 - Unzip the package to your WoW/Interface/AddOns/ directory.

 Feedback:
 - Please direct all questions and comments to the WoWAce.com forums.

-This package is not to be included in any compilation or redistributed without the permission of the author(s).
+This package and its contents are not to be duplicate, redistributed or included in any compilation without the permission of the author(s).